 If the interest is valued for an estate, normally the date of death or transfer is required to estimate the value.
 A date of value that is retrospective normally limits the appraiser to examining data as of that date, including current gas price, ownership, and production to that point.

 If the property leased, I need a copy of the CURRENT lease.
-What is the lease history.
-Is the lease held by production.
+And is the lease held by production.
 Has there been other wells drilled and since abandoned.
 Leases which have expired without a well are of no interest to me unless they have the correct legal description and net mineral acres of the property.
 Most leases lack the exact legal description and the percent of ownership.

 Offers to purchase